 PhD, is the Principal Investigator and Project Lead for the STEM to Market program.

-Dr. Metcalf is Director of Research and Analysis for AWIS where she leads empirical work on gender and the STEM workforce.
+Dr. Metcalf is Chief Research Officer for AWIS where she leads empirical work on gender and the STEM workforce.
 Her research contributes to the AWIS vision of positive system transformation in STEM.
 She has undergraduate degrees in applied mathematics and computer science (Clarion University of Pennsylvania, 2003) and holds master’s degrees in computer science (The University of Illinois at Urbana-Champaign, 2005) and gender studies (University of Arizona, 2007).
 She earned her doctorate from the University of Arizona’s Center for the Study of Higher Education (2011), where she studied higher education science and technology policy.
 She utilizes her unique interdisciplinary background to conduct applied research on diversity and equity issues in STEM fields.
 Dr. Metcalf holds a patent on unconscious bias training materials for search committees.
 Throughout her career, she has utilized her work to influence change in academic, industry and public policy spaces and to train researchers and practitioners in building equity into their daily thought and work.
 Dr. Metcalf has research, policy, and programmatic expertise on myriad topics in STEM, such as bias; educational and workplace cultures; harassment and discrimination; innovation and entrepreneurship; pathways; workforce development; organizational and systemic change; recruitment and retention; equity across fields, sectors, and ranks; mentoring; sense of fit; self-efficacy; federal funding; institutional and federal policy; structural and cultural barriers; and work-life integration.
 She has appeared on: Public Radio International and The Atlantic to discuss sexism in science; National Public Radio and The Chronicle of Higher Education to provide expertise on harassment in STEM; and Scientific American to share insights on the policy implications of the GAO’s investigations of gender bias in federal research funding.

 PhD, served as AWIS President in 2010-2012 and is Co-PI for the STEM to Market program.